 After all, according to Empxtrack, 75% hiring managers and recruiters use recruiting or applicant tracking software to streamline these processes.

-HRISs have the functionalities of such softwares but has capabilities that continue after the hiring process.
+HRISs have the functionalities of such software but has capabilities that continue after the hiring process.
 These systems present countless benefits beyond being time and cost-effective.
 These are the main technological and workflow benefits that come with using an HRIS:

 - Saved time & resources by being able to automate tasks